reorg/pg_repack/doc/pg_repack.rst

 * Online CLUSTER (ordered by cluster index)
 * Ordered by specified columns
 * Online VACUUM FULL (packing rows only)
+* Rebuild or relocate only the indexes of a table

 NOTICE: